Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-06-17-game-theory.md

 The one who moves the last cookie will be the winner.
 You will take the first turn to move the cookie.

-This one is similar with [variation 2](###variation-2).
+This one is similar with [variation 2](#variation-2).
-For each cookie, we just need to consider it as a pile of stones, and the number of the stones is the index of the bucket.
+For each cookie, we just need to consider it as a pile of stones, and the number of the stones is the indices of the bucket.
-Then this one becomes exactly the same as `variation 2`.
+Then this one becomes exactly the same as [variation 2](#variation-2).

 ### Variation 4